enkidevs/curriculum/devops/docker/docker/what-is-docker.md

 Docker enables us to separate our applications from our infrastructure so we can deliver software quickly.
 Developers can focus on writing the application code without worrying a lot about the system that it will ultimately be running on.

+---
+## Practice

-PQ: Docker allows us to easily run and deploy our applications using ???.
+Docker allows us to easily run and deploy our applications using ???.

-Answers: containers, virtual machines, databases, networks
-Correct: containers
+* containers
+* virtual machines
+* databases
+* networks

+---
+## Revision

-RQ: Docker allows us to develop our application ??? and run it ???
+Docker allows us to develop our application ??? and run it ??? ?

-Answers: once, anywhere, quickly, always
+* once
-Correct: once, anywhere
+* anywhere
+* quickly
+* always